* Agreement with Shell will be Ukraine’s biggest foreign investment

 * Ukraine seeking to end reliance on costly Russian gas imports

-KIEV, Jan 24 (Reuters) - Ukraine will take a first major step away from dependency on Russian gas supplies on Thursday when it seals a $10 billion shale gas deal with Royal Dutch Shell.
+KIEV/DAVOS, Jan 24 (Reuters) - Ukraine took its first major step away from dependency on Russian gas imports on Thursday when it signed a $10 billion shale gas deal with Royal Dutch Shell.

-Due to be signed at the World Economic Forum in Davos, the production sharing agreement will mark the biggest contract yet to tap shale gas in Europe and the largest single foreign investment in the former Soviet republic.
+The 50-year production sharing agreement, signed on the sidelines of the World Economic Forum in Davos, marks the biggest contract yet to tap shale gas in Europe and the largest foreign investment in the former Soviet republic.

-Clashes between Kiev and Moscow sparked serious disruptions to Russian gas flows via Ukraine in 2006 and 2009, with EU members Bulgaria and Slovakia left without energy in the depths of winter.
+Disputes between Kiev and Moscow seriously disrupted Russian gas flows via Ukraine in 2006 and 2009, with European Union members Bulgaria and Slovakia left without energy in the depths of winter.

-The two sides remain at odds over terms of a 2009 Russian supply deal brokered by former prime minister Yulia Tymoshenko and for which she is serving a jail sentence.
+They remain at odds over the terms of a 2009 Russian supply deal brokered by former prime minister Yulia Tymoshenko, for which she is serving a jail sentence.